-  The program review committee is established jointly by the Vice President for Academic and Student Affairs and the Associate Vice President for Planning and Institutuional Effectiveness and chaired by the Director of Assessment and Accreditation.
-The program review committee will consist of a faculty representative from each school as well as representatives from the Faculty and Staff Senates, the Curriculum Committee, the Learning Assessment Committee, Institutional Research, the Chief Financial Officer, and the Deans.
-The program review committee chair may add additional members at his or her discretion.
+The Academic Program Review Committee is established jointly by the Vice President for Academic and Student Affairs and the Associate Vice President for Planning and Institutional Effectiveness and chaired by the Director of Assessment and Accreditation.
+The Academic Program Review Committee consists of a faculty representative from each school as well as representatives from the Faculty and Staff Senates, the Curriculum Committee, the Learning Assessment Committee, Institutional Research, the Vice President of Finance/Chief Financial Officer, and the Deans.
+The Academic Program Review Committee chair may add additional members at their discretion.

-- Once a year, at the beginning of the fall semester, the APR chair will contact the Deans and Faculty Senate for assistance in recruiting a committee member representing each of the academic schools.
+- Once a year, at the beginning of the fall semester, the Academic Program Review Committee chair will contact the Deans and Faculty Senate for assistance in recruiting a committee member representing each of the academic schools.

-- The APR Chair will contact the Faculty and Staff Senates to recruit a representative from each.
+- The Academic Program Review Committee Chair will contact the Faculty and Staff Senates to recruit a representative from each.

 C. Program Review Timeline

 All academic programs will be reviewed on a four-year cycle except when an out-of- cycle review is required or when a program is put into remediation.
 The faculty member who is responsible for completing the self-study is expected to meet with the program review committee six to seven times during the fall semester to make progress on each of the seven categories.
 The faculty member who is responsible for completing the self- study will be part of a cohort.
-The cohort will be mentored by the members of the program review committee to assist in answering each of the questions listed under each of the seven categories.
-During the fall semester it is expected that all seven categories of the program self-study will be completed and submitted to the program review committee.
+The cohort will be mentored by the members of the Academic Program Review Committee to assist in answering each of the questions listed under each of the seven categories.
+During the fall semester it is expected that all seven categories of the program self-study will be completed and submitted to the Academic Program Review Committee.
 During the spring semester, it is expected that each program will provide a presentation to the committee.

-The APR committee chair shall provide formal notice (email, recurring meeting reminder, or other form) of no less than one week, of a meeting wherein a vote is to take place.
+The Academic Program Review Committee chair shall provide formal notice (email, recurring meeting reminder, or other form) of no less than one week, of a meeting wherein a vote is to take place.
 The committee will strive for consensus in its voting.

 D. Program Review Data

-Data for program review will be provided by the Offices of Planning and Institutional Effectiveness and Office of Finance and will include (but is not limited to) enrollment, student retention, awards conferred, faculty and student demographics, funding and cost data, student success rates, follow-up information on student employment, and pass rates for external exams and certifications.
+Data for program review will be provided by the Offices of Planning and Institutional Effectiveness and Financial Services and will include (but is not limited to) enrollment, student retention, awards conferred, faculty and student demographics, funding and cost data, student success rates, follow-up information on student employment, and pass rates for external exams and certifications.

 E. Program Review Process

-Programs identified for review through the APR calendar are provided a dataset and a self-study template in order to complete their analysis and recommendations.
-The determination of what constitutes a program is made jointly by the Vice President for Academic and Student Affairs and the Associate Vice President for Planning and Institutuional Effectiveness.
-Programs must also make a presentation to the APR Committee, the Vice President for Academic and Student Affairs and the Associate Vice President for Planning and Institutuional Effectiveness that covers a specific set of criteria as determined by the committee.
-During the fall semester of each year the specific cohort of programs identified for that year’s review will meet as a cohort for 6-7 sessions of guided work to complete the data analysis and self-study.
+Programs identified for review through the Academic Program Review calendar are provided a dataset and a self-study template to complete their analysis and recommendations.
+The determination of what constitutes a program is made jointly by the Vice President for Academic and Student Affairs and the Associate Vice President for Planning and Institutional Effectiveness.
+Programs must also present to the Academic Program Review Committee, the Vice President for Academic and Student Affairs, and the Associate Vice President for Planning and Institutional Effectiveness that covers a specific set of criteria as determined by the committee.
+During the fall semester of each year the specific cohort of programs identified for that year’s review will meet as a cohort for six to seven sessions of guided work to complete the data analysis and self-study.
 Each program chair/director/lead will be assigned a committee member as mentor to provide additional guidance.